-5. Grill your fruit
+5. Grill Your Fruit

 There’s no need to bring out the cakes, pie and ice cream.
 Keep your desserts simple and healthy by simply grilling up some fruit.
 If you’ve never tried grilled peaches or pineapple, here’s your chance.
-Slice up your fruit, brush it with honey and lime juice, throw it on the grill, and prepare yourself for an incredibly flavorful way to end the meal.
+Slice up your fruit, brush it with honey and lime juice, throw it on the grill, and prepare yourself for an incredibly flavourful way to end the meal.